williscool/modern_js_app/design_notes.md

 - Your goal is to build a client-side web application that provides quotes for digital currency trades using data from the GDAX orderbook.
-- (mock the api respone json to test our algorithm with)
-- use this to help spec https://www.educative.io/collection/5668639101419520/5649050225344512 also think of edge cases and such
 - GDAX, the digital currency exchange operated by Coinbase, maintains an order book for each tradable currency pair (eg. BTC-USD).
 - An order book is comprised of a series of bids (offers to buy) and asks (offers to sell).